makinacorpus/django_pyoidc/README.md

 And you are ready to go !

+If you struggle with those instructions, take a look at [the quickstart tutorial](https://makina-django-oidc.readthedocs.io/en/latest/tutorial.html#getting-started).

 ## Usage/Examples

-We wrote an extensive collection of 'how-to' guides in the [documentation]().
+We wrote an extensive collection of 'how-to' guides in the [documentation](https://makina-django-oidc.readthedocs.io/en/latest/how-to.html).

 ## Appendix